udexon/Webpp/W+010_querySelector.md

 # Duniix Web++ &mdash; a New Way of Webbing the Web

 1. Consider these questions:
 - a.
-How would you transfer data in a spreadsheet to a web page easily?
+How would you transfer data in a spreadsheet to a web page easily, using templates cloned from any website of your choice (including websites such as Google, YouTube, Facebook etc.)?
 - b.
 How would you use YouTube as template and change an entry on the web page with your own JSON data?

 <!-- readers want a simple to understand example!! -->